About the Max Planck Computing and Data Facility

 The MPCDF operates state-of-the-art supercomputers, several mid-range computer systems and data repositories for various Max Planck institutes, and provides an up-to-date infrastructure for data management including long-term archival.

-Current Max Planck Supercomputer
+Current Max Planck Supercomputers

-HPC Application Support
+HPC and AI Application Support

 Application support is given to Max Planck Institutes with high-end computing needs in materials and life sciences, theoretical chemistry, polymer research, astrophysics, plasma physics and other fields.